-1. Lack of experience: One of the biggest challenges people face when trying to become an influencer is a lack of knowledge.
+1. Lack of experience: One of the biggest challenges people face when becoming an influencer is a lack of knowledge.
 It can be challenging to build engaged followers if you don’t have any work to show them.
 However, this can be overcome by starting small and gradually building up your portfolio.
 As you build your portfolio, you will see significant differences in the number of people interested in your creations.

 3. Fear of rejection: Another common challenge people face is a fear of rejection.
 This can be a significant obstacle to overcome, but it’s important to remember that not everyone will like your work.
 Don’t take it personally if someone doesn’t appreciate your art.
 Keep creating and promoting your work, and you’ll find an audience that appreciates it.